telerik/document-processing-docs/libraries/radziplibrary/features/protect-ziparchive.md

 #### __[VB.NET] Example 2: Open and read a password-protected ZIP archive__

 {{region vb-radziplibrary-protect-ziparchive_1}}

+	Sub Main()
  		Using stream As FileStream = File.Open("test.zip", FileMode.Open)
      			Dim decryptionSettings As DecryptionSettings = EncryptionSettings.CreateDecryptionSettings()
-     		AddHandler decryptionSettings.PasswordRequired, Function(s, a) (a.Password = "password")
+     			AddHandler decryptionSettings.PasswordRequired, AddressOf DecryptionSettings_PasswordRequired
      			Dim compressionSettings As CompressionSettings = Nothing
      			Dim encoding As Encoding = Nothing

      			Using zipArchive As ZipArchive = ZipArchive.Read(stream, encoding, compressionSettings, decryptionSettings) '  Display the list of the files in the selected zip file using the ZipArchive.Entries property.
      			End Using
  		End Using
+	End Sub

+	Private Sub DecryptionSettings_PasswordRequired(ByVal sender As Object, ByVal e As PasswordRequiredEventArgs) e.Password = "passw0rd"
+    	End Sub
 {{endregion}}

 >tip You must always dispose of the ZIP archive object when all operations that use it are completed.
 We recommend that you declare and instantiate the ZIP archive object in a **using** statement.
 If it is not possible for some reason, then do not forget to call the __Dispose()__ method when you complete all operations.